jlsonon/day14-datawhizai/README.md

    - The app will automatically open at `http://localhost:8501`

 3. **Upload your data:**
-   - Navigate to "📤 Upload & Preview"
+   - Navigate to "Upload & Preview"
    - Upload a CSV or Excel file
    - Review the data overview

 4. **Analyze with AI:**
-   - Go to "💬 Chat & Analyze"
+   - Go to "Chat & Analyze"
    - Ask questions about your data
    - Get AI-powered insights

 5. **Create visualizations:**
-   - Visit "📈 Visualizations"
+   - Visit "Visualizations"
    - Choose chart type
    - Select columns
    - Generate interactive charts

 6. **Generate reports:**
-   - Navigate to "📄 Reports"
+   - Navigate to "Reports"
    - Use AI to auto-generate summaries
    - Edit and customize
    - Export to PDF or Markdown

-## 📦 Requirements
+## Requirements

 - Python 3.8+
 - streamlit==1.25.0